Master Agreement (E204CW)

 "Esri Managed Cloud Services" or "EMCS" means a Customer-specific cloud infrastructure, Software, Data, and network platform that Esri hosts, manages, and makes available to Customer or Customer's end users via the Internet.

 "Esri Offering(s)" means any Product or Documentation.
-If Esri provides Training or Professional Services directly to Customer, then Esri Offerings also include Deliverables provided on a firm fixed price basis and Training Materials.
+If Esri provides Training or Professional Services directly to Customer, then Esri Offerings also include Deliverables and Training Materials.
 Esri Offerings exclude Services and Third-Party Content.

 "GIS" means geographic information system.

 "Maintenance" means a subscription program that Esri provides and that entitles Customer to Product updates and other benefits such as access to technical support and self-paced, web-based learning resources.